 The Environmental Management Review, which involves discussion primarily among Executive Officers, examines social and legislative trends, taking into consideration risks and opportunities related to the use of water, our medium-term environmental plan, the impact on business, and compliance with laws and regulations.

 Moreover, as KIOXIA Group’s operations involve the use of large quantities of water, when planning the new establishment of plants, issues for consideration by the Sustainability Strategy Meeting include a Business Continuity Plan envisaging installation of equipment to promote reduction of water volume used and damage caused by flooding or typhoons.

 In each of its manufacturing operations, KIOXIA deploys automatic analyzers performing around-the-clock monitoring of wastewater and waste gases including nitrogen oxide (NOx), sulfur oxide (SOx), total nitrogen (T-N), total phosphorus (T-P), chemical oxygen demand (COD), suspended solids (SS), fluorine (F), and power of hydrogen (pH).
 Other items are monitored by sampling.

 We analyze approximately 38,000 samples per year at our Analysis Center in Yokkaichi Plant.

 In FY2020, we were not subjected to any government fines or penalties in respect of wastewater.

 Wastewater voluntary rules

-We continuously manage the water and gas discharged by Yokkaichi Plant under our own voluntary guidelines to ensure compliance with all appropriate laws and regulations.
+We continuously manage the water and gas discharged by Yokkaichi Plant under our own voluntary guidelines to ensure compliance with the standards specified in all appropriate laws, regulations and agreements.